Student Programs Officer 2019/2020

 The Student Programs Officer is responsible for managing all of the student-run services and programs that contribute to your Western experience.
 They are your resource for all things student engagement as they work to support and inspire all students taking on their own leadership positions in the community.

 The USC Associate Peer Programs oversees the Peer Programs portfolio, provides administrative support/resources to its’ coordinators, and serves as a liaison between the coordinators and the Student Programs Officer.
-The Peer Programs portfolio includes the following programs/services: Accessibility, Ally Western, Gender Equality Network (previously known as the Women’s Issues Network), Ethnocultural Support Service, Health Promotions, Indigenous Relations, and Pride Western.
+The Peer Programs portfolio includes the following programs/services: Accessibility, Ally Western, Gender Equality Network (previously known as the Women’s Issues Network), Ethnocultural Support Service, Indigenous Relations, International Students, and Pride Western.

 The USC Accessibility Committee aims to create a community in which all students have the tools they require to make the best of their undergraduate experience.
 Our portfolio includes doing outreach work to learn more about the specific needs of students with disabilities on campus, and addressing them as they arise.
 Throughout the year we run several events to raise awareness about issues of accessibility on campus, and advocate for those issues within student government.
 In addition, we will run a few support groups for students who wish to discuss their experiences on campus.
 The student experience is incredibly important to us, and we aim to contribute to making campus as accessible and inclusive as possible!

-The USC Ally Western coordinator facilitates Ally Western, a USC Service dedicated to promoting allyship on campus.
+The USC Allyship Network coordinator facilitates Allyship, a USC Service dedicated to promoting allyship on campus.
 At Ally Western, we facilitate allyship training to educate others on the tenants of allyship and promote a safe, accepting, and inclusive environment.
 In addition to workshops, we design programming on campus such as workshops, panels, and booths to promote awareness and promote ways individuals can support marginalized groups on campus.

 The USC Ethnocultural Support Services exists to embrace and bring awareness to a multitude of diverse racial, Indigenous and religious issues and groups on campus.
 The Ethnocultural Coordinator position consists of advocating for these diverse ethnocultural communities by creating programs with the purpose of educating students on cultural and religious issues.
 Ethnocultural Support Services encourage students to learn about the importance of multiculturalism and we accomplish that through the events we hold during the year such as our annual Western Goes Global Showcase.
 Through our advocacy work and campaigns, our ultimate goal is to make Western a more inclusive campus where diversity is not just tolerated, but embraced and also where every student, no matter their background, is able to come and feel welcome.